Updated August 2026

 How we evaluated these tools

 Every Otter alternative in this roundup was evaluated using ToolChase's 8-parameter scoring framework: product quality (20%), ease of use (15%), value for money (15%), feature set (15%), reliability (10%), integrations (10%), market trust (10%), and support quality (5%).
-We tested each tool with the same brief — record a 45-minute discovery call, generate a structured summary, push action items into HubSpot, and surface objections from the last ten calls.
-Pricing was verified directly on each vendor's website in May 2026.
+We tested each tool with the same brief, record a 45-minute discovery call, generate a structured summary, push action items into HubSpot, and surface objections from the last ten calls.
+Pricing was re-verified directly on each vendor's website in August 2026, except tl;dv and Grain's paid tiers, which are no longer published publicly.
 Ratings reflect editorial assessment, not user votes or affiliate incentives.
 We re-test and update this guide monthly.

 Verdict

 If you can only test one Otter alternative, start with Laxis.
-The free Basic plan covers 300 minutes per month with the Copilot and CRM sync included, which lets you compare structured deal-intelligence output to Otter's generic summaries on your own real calls.
+The free Basic plan covers 300 minutes per month with the Copilot included, which lets you compare structured deal-intelligence output to Otter's generic summaries on your own real calls before you pay for anything.
+Budget for the Business plan at $29.99 per user per month if you need the CRM sync, which Laxis moved off Premium in 2026.
 The CRM auto-population is the single biggest workflow upgrade for any team whose first complaint about Otter was the manual export step.
-If you are an individual user without a CRM, Fathom Free is the simpler answer — unlimited recording with no minute cap.
+If you are an individual user without a CRM, Fathom Free is the simpler answer, unlimited recording with no minute cap.
 If you want the broadest like-for-like swap, Fireflies Pro at $18 per user per month is the value pick.
-And if you actually like Otter, the honest answer is to stay — this guide is about finding the right tool for your workflow, not about leaving Otter for its own sake.
+And if you actually like Otter, the honest answer is to stay, this guide is about finding the right tool for your workflow, not about leaving Otter for its own sake.

 Editor's pick to start with: Laxis.
 Free Basic plan, sales-first AI, native CRM sync, no demo required.